Entanglement dynamics of light's orbital angular momentum under a Lorentz boost: Concepts and Theory

-The dynamics of moving frames are restricted to one dimension e.g., $x$.
-Thus these frames experience a relativistic length contraction as $(x, y) \rightarrow ({x}/{\gamma}, y)$, where $\gamma(v)=1/(1-(v/c)^2)^{1/2}$ is the Lorentz factor.
+The dynamics of moving frames are restricted to one dimension, e.g., $x$.
+Thus these frames experience a relativistic length contraction as $(x, y) \rightarrow ({x}/{\gamma}, y)$, where $\gamma(v)=(1-(v/c)^2)^{-1/2}$ is the Lorentz factor.
 We have two specific movements.
 First, both observers are co-moving or having a Zero RM.
 In the second one, the Non-Zero RM would be considered.
-This includes the dynamics of the system while one observer (A) is stationary e.g. on the reference frame of $S$ with (C) and the other one (B) is moving away from (A) in an inertia frame.
+This includes the dynamics of the system while one observer (A) is stationary, e.g. on the reference frame of $S$ with (C) and the other one (B) is moving away from (A) in an inertial frame.
 In addition, we study two distinct observer dependent measurements in the Non-Zero RM case.
 In the first one (Non-Zero RM1), the dynamics of the entanglement is carried out in the rest frame of the stationary observer while in the second viewpoint (Non-Zero RM2) the dynamics is carried out in the moving frame of reference.
-It is important to note that all the above scenarios occur in inertia frames.
+It is important to note that all the above scenarios occur in inertial frames.
 Moreover, the synchronization is fixed while both observers are at rest by checking joint detection and maximal entanglement observation.
 In the Zero RM scenario, since both observers are co-moving their watches are synchronized.
 However, in the second one, there is no definite synchronization after the second observers moves away.
-This is due to lack of definite simultaneity in relativity.\\ The OAM projections that (A) and (B) perform are described using length-contracted azimuthal coordinates that are transformed as $\phi \rightarrow \phi' (\phi) = \arctan (\gamma \tan(\phi))$, resulting in the corresponding probability amplitude proportional to $\int \exp(-i(k+m) \phi'(\phi)) \ket{\phi} d \phi$.
-In FIG.~\ref{fig:concept} (a), the dynamics of the considered frames of reference i.e., $S$ and $S'$ moving at different velocities corresponding to $\gamma(v)=5/4,5/3,5$ as well as for $v = 0$ ($\gamma(v)=1$) is illustrated.
-Relevant joint detection probabilities to the motions in part (a) of FIG.~ \ref{fig:concept} is presented in Fig.~\ref{fig:concept} (b).
-However, we do not build the dynamics of entanglement from joint detection probability and instead we consider probability amplitude for the entanglement dynamics.
-The main reason is that the joint detection probability does not provide all the necessary information to have a complete study on the entanglement in moving frames due to its delivery based on the intensity and lacking phase information.
-According to the description above, three main models pertinent to the dynamics of moving frames for the joint amplitude $A(k,m)$ are considered as following, where $(k,m) \in \{-l_\text{max}, \ldots, l_\text{max}\}$ are OAM indices for the two-photon states,
+This is due to lack of definite simultaneity in relativity.